How Can I Improve My Company’s Credit Score?

 Now that we’ve had a quick refresher on an SME Credit Score, let’s discuss what you can do to improve your company’s credit score.

 Inaccurate information can negatively impact your credit score without you even knowing it!
 Review your credit report meticulously for any errors or discrepancies.
 If you spot mistakes, promptly contact the credit bureau to find out what happened.
 In South Africa, your credit company is legally obliged to explain the reason.
 It could be due to an oversight on their side or because a vendor reported you for withholding payments on reasonable grounds, like invoice disputes.
-In both cases, you’re entitled to a correction on your credit score.
+In both cases, you’re entitled to a correction to your credit score.

 If you encounter difficulties in meeting payment deadlines, proactively communicate with your creditors.
-Establishing open lines of communication can pave the way for more flexible payment arrangements and prevent negative entries on your credit report.
+Establishing open lines of communication can pave the way for more flexible payment arrangements and prevent negative entries on your company credit report.

 Before diving into improvement strategies, it’s crucial to understand where you currently stand.
 This is where Cred-it-data comes in.
 As a leading credit bureau in South Africa, Cred-it-data can provide businesses like yours with a comprehensive view of your business credit profile, including your credit score, credit history, and any public records that may affect your creditworthiness.
-By checking your credit score regularly, you can stay on top of any issues and take steps to improve your score over time.
+By checking your company credit score regularly, you can stay on top of any issues and take steps to improve your score over time.
 Contact us today and start your journey into the known!

 The Importance Of Compliant Credit Applications and Policies